Creative and Credible Evaluation for Arts, Health and Wellbeing – workshop, 10th March 2020, Turku

 Creative and Credible is a web resource and a linked CPD programme that emerged from research with artists, health care professionals, practitioners, managers, researchers and policy makers in the UK.
 The research arose from a unique and extended partnership between leading UK researcher Professor Norma Daykin (currently based in the Institute of New Social Research, Tampere University, Finland) and Jane Willis, director of Willis Newson, an arts, health and wellbeing consultancy with a strong national profile in the UK and deep links with practice.
 The CPD programme was developed to address an identified need to support those engaging with evaluation in a rapidly changing landscape of arts, health and wellbeing.
 Both presenters who are recognised leaders in the field and who together successfully bridge research and practice fields.

 The Creative and Credible CPD programme engages participants from a wide range of backgrounds and disciplines to explore shared territories and develop understanding of theories, methodologies and techniques for evaluation in arts for health and wellbeing.
-The programme, which has run successfully in the UK for the last ten years in collaboration with the University of the West of England, the University of Winchester and the Royal Society of Public Health, will be offered in Finland in 2020 in collaboration with Taikusydän, the Arts Promotion Centre, The University of the Arts Helsinki/CERADA and the New Social Research Institute at Tampere University.
+The programme has run successfully in the UK for the last ten years in collaboration with the University of the West of England, the University of Winchester and the Royal Society of Public Health.
+It was offered in Finland in March 2020 in collaboration with Taikusydän, the Arts Promotion Centre, The University of the Arts Helsinki/CERADA and the New Social Research Institute at Tampere University.

-This one-day workshop is open to researchers, policy makers, artists and arts managers who wish to develop evaluation methods and tools that are sensitive to practice contexts at the same time as capable of delivering convincing evidence.
-The workshop will include brief, interactive lectures, group discussion, plenary sessions and creative exercises.
-As well as reflecting on their own evaluation needs and strategies, participants will consider the wider international context of research, policy and practice and will have the opportunity to identify opportunities for future collaborative research and practice developments.
+The one-day Creative & Credible workshop was open to researchers, policy makers, artists and arts managers who wish to develop evaluation methods and tools that are sensitive to practice contexts at the same time as capable of delivering convincing evidence.
+The workshop consisted of brief, interactive lectures, group discussion, plenary sessions and creative exercises.
+As well as reflecting on their own evaluation needs and strategies, participants were encouraged to consider the wider international context of research, policy and practice and had the opportunity to identify opportunities for future collaborative research and practice developments.

 - Bridging the gap between research and practice by sharing learning and addressing knowledge challenges.